 Words that were painted on the wall at Craig Hospital’s PEAK Center—“Redefine what’s possible”—were much more than words for Craig patient Michael Manhardt.
-In September 2018, Michael, 39, sustained a spinal cord injury from a falling tree that caused him to become paralyzed, and once he started his rehabilitation at Craig, he took those PEAK Center words to heart.
+In September 2018, Michael, 39, sustained a spinal cord injury from a falling tree, and once he started his rehabilitation at Craig, he took those PEAK Center words to heart.
 With surgery and time, he regained movement and strength in his arms and uses that movement to its full potential today.

 “When it first happened, I went to a dark place.
 I thought I might never move again,” Michael says.
 “I never thought I would be paddling down a river.
 I never thought I’d be able to operate a manual wheelchair, let alone go up stairs or take myself out to breakfast a mile each way.”